i-m-afk/Node-Modules-Cleaner/README.md

 5. Go to search and input the directory you want to search in (e.g. D://Projects)
 6. Wait for the script to finish searching
 7. Use `space` to select and `enter` to confirm the folders to delete

-## Warning ⚠️

-Tested only on windows.
-Use at your own risk.